srlhyo/Information-Security-Assessment-Tool/README.md

 ## Who are likely to benefit from using ISAT

 Key decision makers, including C-Level Executives, Senior Management and other assigned individuals with responsibility for information/cyber security, governance, risk managment and compliance.

+## Marketing Strategy

+- Set up a blog
+- Write articles for cyber and infosec magazines
+- Deliver a presentations at cyber and infosecevents

 ## Contributors